 If you would like to volunteer to monitor these services, please contact your Area Housing Estates Officer, the Tenant Involvement Officer or the Leasehold Management officer on 01329 236100 or email firstname.lastname@example.org.

-In partnership with seven organisations, we arrange two training events for tenants and leaseholders each year in Southampton.
-The organisations include Gosport Borough Council, Winchester City Council, Southampton City Council and New Forest District Council.
+In partnership with six other organisations, we arrange two training events for tenants and leaseholders each year in Southampton.
+The organisations include Gosport Borough Council, Winchester City Council, Southampton City Council, New Forest District Council, Radian and Poole Housinf Partnership.

-If you would like to find out more about South Coast Training and other training opportunities, plese contact hte Tenant Involvement Officer on 01329 824463 or email firstname.lastname@example.org.
+If you would like to find out more about South Coast Training and other training opportunities, please contact the Tenant Involvement Officer on 01329 824463 or email email@example.com.

 Our Area Housing Estates Officers carry out regular inspections of our estates.
 Details of inspections are listed in our newsletter 'Tenants' Voice'.
 You can also contact your Area Housing Estates Officer directly to arrange for the area where you live to be inspected.
 Inspections give an opportunity for you to highlight any problems in the area in which you live such as dumped rubbish and overgrown areas.